dproctor/personal-website/books.md

   - https://www.nytimes.com/interactive/2024/books/best-books-21st-century.html
 - Engines That Move Markets: Technology Investing from Railroads to the Internet and Beyond (Alasdair Nairn)
+- The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger (Marc Levinson)

 ### Articles